zby3/deepcg/README.md

 ### Requirements

 * python 3.7
-* numpy >= 1.21.2
+* numpy
-* pandas >= 0.25.1
+* pandas
-* pillow >= 8.3.1
+* pillow
-* openslides >= 3.3
+* openslides
-* torch >= 1.9.1
+* torch
 * histocartography
+* dgl
+* h5py
+* matplotlib
+* networkx
+* opencv-python
+* PyYAML
+* scikit-image
+* scikit-learn
+* scipy
+* seaborn
+* tqdm

 <a name="overview"></a>
 ### Overview

 This repository provides the codes for the DeepCG model in our [paper](https://xxx).
 In this study, we construct a graph neural network model to predict patient prognosis in LUAD.
-The workflow includes 3 steps: data preprocessing, model development, and model interpretation.
+The workflow includes 3 key steps:
+**1. Label generation:** We employed a previously developed E2F4 signature [paper](https://doi.org/10.1186/s13058-014-0486-7) to stratify patient risks to address the limited survival information quality in publicly available data
+**2. Model construction:** We preprocessed the image data to construct cell graphs capturing cellular patterns in each image and developed a graph neural network model to predict patient prognosis from the graphs
+**3. Model evaluation and interpretation:** We validated the prognostic utility of our model and interpreted it on cell level by characterizing morphology features of cells with high contribution to model output

 <a name="preprocess"></a>
 ### Preprocess